Board of Directors

 University.
 He also holds a Master’s degree in City and Regional Planning from The Ohio State University, where he focused on real estate and economic development, and a Master’s in Business Administration from The Ohio State University, where he focused on finance and real estate.

-Board Member | Rodrigo E. Horna
+Governance | Rodrigo Horna

 Originally from Peru, Rodrigo is an attorney who attended law school in both Latin America and in the United States.
 Rodrigo’s practice focuses on areas of estate planning, business law, tax, and trust and estate administration.